KennyPeanuts/watershed_metabolism/lab_notes/scripts/lake_metabolism_calc.md

-# Notes on Metabolism Calculations for YSI Data from Chalagrove Lake and Via Sacra Pond.
+# Script for Metabolism Calculations for YSI Data from Chalagrove Lake and Via Sacra Pond.

 ## Metadata

-* File Created: 2020-02-18 - KF
+* File Created: 2020-02-29 - KF - copied from metabolism scratch pad for modification
 * File Modified

 ## Description

-These notes and code are to develop the procedures for the calculation of metabolism in Chalgrove Lake and in Via Sacra Pond for the Watershed Metabolism Project.
+This code is for the calculation of metabolism in Chalgrove Lake and in Via Sacra Pond  and to output a table of GPP and R for the Watershed Metabolism Project.

 ## Set Working Directory

     setwd("~/current_research/watershed_metabolism")

+## Create Variables for Files

+   YSI.input <- "./data/chalgrove_lake_2019-05-10.csv"
+   weather.input <- "./data/LP_weather_2019-05-10.csv"
+   lake.name <- "Chalgrove_Lake"
+   metabolism.output <- "./data/metabolism_chalgrove_2019-04-04_2019-05-10.csv"

-## Import example data
+## Import data

-     YSI <- read.table("./data/chalgrove_lake_2019-04-25.csv", header = T, sep = ",")
+     YSI <- read.table(YSI.input, header = T, sep = ",")
-     LP.weather <- read.table("./data/LP_weather_2019-04-17.csv", header = T, sep = ",")
+     weather <- read.table(weather.input, header = T, sep = ",")

-### Fix the stupid time date thing
+### Covert dates to POSIXct

-In the stored .csv files, the date is not imported as POSIXct
+    # In the stored .csv files, the date is not imported as POSIXct

     YSI$date <- strptime(as.character(YSI$date), format = "%m/%d/%Y")
     YSI$date <- as.POSIXct(YSI$date)
     YSI$date.time <- as.POSIXct(YSI$date.time)
     YSI$date <- as.POSIXct(YSI$date)
-    LP.weather$TIMESTAMP <- as.POSIXct(LP.weather$TIMESTAMP)
+    weather$TIMESTAMP <- as.POSIXct(weather$TIMESTAMP)
-    LP.weather$DATE <- as.POSIXct(LP.weather$DATE)
+    weather$DATE <- as.POSIXct(weather$DATE)

 ## Calculate Metabolism for a single day

     day <- "2019-04-19"

+## Check Data
 ### Data Visualization
 #### Light